-If you wake up with blood on your pillowcase or sheets, then the question of “how to get blood out of sheets” is one you need an immediate answer for.
+If you wake up with blood on your pillow or bed sheets, then the question of “how to get blood out of sheets” is one you need an immediate answer for.
 If you are prone to nosebleeds or recently had an injury taken care of, but accidentally got blood on your sheets, then you might be worried about getting it out.

-The first thing you need to do is strip the sheets off your bed which will prevent the blood from seeping into the mattress or the comforter.
+Whatever method you end up choosing, the first thing you need to do is strip the sheets off your bed which will prevent the blood from seeping into the mattress or the comforter.
 The faster you get the bloodstain off, the better chances of removing the stain as blood is prone to clotting.
 This means that it will get sticky and become much harder to remove the longer it rests on the sheets.

 Rinse the areas of the sheet that have blood on them.
-The best tip is to always use cold water because contrary to popular belief, cold water is better at getting bloodstains out than warm water.
+The best tip is to always use cold water because contrary to popular belief, it is better at getting bloodstains out than warm water.
 If you use warm water, you will set the stain into the sheet instead.
 Focus on getting out most of the blood before you scrub at the stain.
 Rubbing it with all of the blood inside will spread the blood further into the sheet fibers making it that much harder to remove.

 Hydrogen Peroxide is the most popular and easiest way to remove blood from any surface.
 There are chances that you might have this laying around because there are so many uses for this product.
 Once you get hold of it, spot test to make sure that it will not bleach your sheets.
 If there is no change in the color of the sheet for up to fifteen minutes, it is safe for you to use it on your sheets.